I Let My Kids Play in a Creek. Now I Have a Court Date.

 UPDATE: After the overwhelming response to this story, I wrote When Nature Is Off-Limits: Thoughts on My Run-In with the Law at a Nature Preserve to elaborate more on this topic.

-34 responses to “I Let My Kids Play in a Creek.
-Now I Have a Court Date.”
+34 thoughts on “I Let My Kids Play in a Creek.
+Now I Have a Court Date.

 My husband, our children, and I all had an extremely similar experience on Easter Sunday 2014.
 We were having a picnic off the trail at a location my husband had proposed to me in 2010.
 It was about a $125 ticket but again he told us we were getting off easy.
 He would love to attend your court date, since he wasn’t able to attend his own and had to pay the fine without being able to plead his case.